spree/spree/guides/content/developer/deployment/deployment-service.md

 !!!
-The **Initialize Configuration** command should only be run on servers that are intended to be dedicated Spree servers, it reconfigures large parts of the server to fulfill it’s assigned roles and many affect any other applications, configuration or data already present on a server.
+The **Initialize Configuration** command should only be run on servers that are intended to be dedicated Spree servers, it reconfigures large parts of the server to fulfill it's assigned roles and many affect any other applications, configuration or data already present on a server.
 !!!

-**5.** When the initialize configuration command completes the server will report it’s result and you should see each server’s Status eventually update to **“Reported as ‘changed’”**.
+**5.** When the initialize configuration command completes the server will report it's result and you should see each server's Status eventually update to **"Reported as 'changed'"**.

 ***
-If an error occurs during the build the status might not update or it may update as **“Reported as ‘failed’”**, in either event you should attempt to run the **Update Configuration** command listed.
+If an error occurs during the build the status might not update or it may update as **"Reported as 'failed'"**, in either event you should attempt to run the **Update Configuration** command listed.
 ***

-**6.** Finally when all servers have reported as either **‘changed’** or **‘unchanged’** the final step is to run the **Update configuration** command to set your site specific database passwords.
+**6.** Finally when all servers have reported as either **'changed'** or **'unchanged'** the final step is to run the **Update configuration** command to set your site specific database passwords.

 The command is generally something like: